cplmakerlab/cplmakerlab.github.io/_site_pages/materials.md

 | Metal | *Painted or anodized aluminum (engraving only, cannot cut)* |
 | **BANNED MATERIALS** | *Food, Chlorinated plastics (PVC), ABS, Rubber, Vinyl, Foam, Treated Wood, Galvanized Metal, Fiberglass, Mirrors* |

-### &nbsp;
+Note: Material dimensions must be less than 20"x12".

-### Lasercut Power Settings (Full Spectrum 45 Watt H-Series CO2)
+### <br>Suggested Lasercutter Settings

-We've found over the years that these default settings are a good place to start.
-However, it's always best to test first\!
-Quite often settings will need to be adjusted due to variations in the manufacturing of materials, as well as fluctuations in laser power.
-If you find something we can add or improve, please let us know\!
+The following table shows suggested lasercutter settings for various materials.
+If the laser power is too low or the laser moves too fast, it won't cut.
+If the laser power is too high or the laser moves too slowly, it can scorch and even set fire to the material.
+Quite often settings will need to be adjusted due to variations in material manufacturing, as well as fluctuations in laser power.
+We always recommend testing laser settings on a piece of scrap if possible.
+If you have any suggestions, please email us at makerspace@chipublib.org and let us know\!

 | **Material** | **Vector Cutting** | **Vector Engraving** | **Raster Fill** |
 | 1/16" Acrylic | Speed: 40<br>Power: 100<br>Passes: 1 | Speed: 100<br>Power: 20<br>Passes: 1 | Speed: 80<br>Power: 80<br>Passes: 1 |